puppetlabs/puppet-rfc/arm-9.data_in_modules/index.md

 ------------------------------------------------------------

 No, all the bindings are computed first.
 Once computed they are immutable.
 Calling functions happens much later.
+If you really need this, you may want to implement a **Producer** since they can have lazy evaluation.

 So, can I do any dynamic binding?
 ---------------------------------